Mastercard profit beats as easing pandemic curbs lift cross-border spending | Business

 Mastercard profit beats as easing pandemic curbs lift cross-border spending

-Cross-border volumes, a metric that tracks spending on its cards beyond the country of issue, were up 52% from last year when the pandemic hit travel demand.
-Net revenue rose 30% to $5 billion in the quarter.

-Mastercard Inc reported better-than-expected profit for the fourth consecutive quarter on Thursday, as easing of pandemic-era restrictions drove a healthy recovery in cross-border spending and lifted domestic spending.
+Mastercard Inc reported a better-than-expected profit for the fourth consecutive quarter on Thursday, as easing of COVID-19 restrictions drove a healthy recovery in cross-border spending, which is back at pre-pandemic levels.
+The growth was helped by an increase in both consumer and commercial travel, with business commutes also starting to kick in after leisure travel rebounded earlier, Chief Executive Officer Michael Miebach said on a post-earnings call.

+Mastercard Inc reported a better-than-expected profit for the fourth consecutive quarter on Thursday, as easing of COVID-19 restrictions drove a healthy recovery in cross-border spending, which is back at pre-pandemic levels.

+The growth was helped by an increase in both consumer and commercial travel, with business commutes also starting to kick in after leisure travel rebounded earlier, Chief Executive Officer Michael Miebach said on a post-earnings call.
+"People wanted to see their family first, now they want to see their customers," Miebach said.

-Net revenue rose 30% to $5 billion in the quarter.
+Net revenue rose 30% to $5 billion in the quarter, also above estimates of $4.95 billion.
 Peers American Express Co and Visa Inc also reported profits that beat estimates earlier this month, fueled by a boom in spending.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)